adrienbanse/HSCC25_RP/README.md

    julia> using IJulia; notebook()
    ```
    It is likely that it is asked to install `Jupyter` if it is the first time that you use `IJulia`, answer `y` to do so.
-5. Execute the notebook cell by cell.
+5. Open in Jupyter the notebook `RP.ipynb`, and execute it cell by cell.

 ### Option 2: run the replica